J/Z (New York City Subway service): Stations

 For a more detailed station listing, see the articles on the lines listed above.

 Stations in green and stations in blue denote stops served by the J and Z, respectively, during rush hours in the peak direction.
 The J makes all stops at all other times.
+In case of severe winter weather, Z service and skip-stop patterns are suspended.